Birthing Preparation Health, Work / Play / Leisure Suitable for stages: Pregnancy

 Once you have your birth plan figured out, it is also a good idea to write a section in your birth plan, known as a Birth Recovery Plan described in this link: My Biggest Birth Plan Regret - www.Candokiddo.com.

-You can also consider a breastfeeding plan - see the Australian Breastfeeding Association Breastfeeding Plan template here, and this article from the Human Milk Foundation on why having a breastfeeding plan is as important as a birth plan.
+You can also consider a breastfeeding plan - see the Australian Breastfeeding Association Breastfeeding Plan template here.

 Birth is not a linear, controlled, time-dependent process.
 It is a balancing of the forces of effort versus letting go, surrendering, flowing with.
 During birth, the contractions come and go, and the space between provides rest and reflection time.
 There is a culmination of strengthening contractions where pain can be experienced during both the effort and the letting go phases.